d-falck/blackboxbandits/README.md

 The experimental results can be reproduced using the scripts in the `experiments` directory:

-- `experiments/evaluate_optimizers.py` will reproduce the base optimizer scores on the PMLB datasets (this will take a lot of compute)
+- `experiments/evaluate_optimizers.py` will reproduce the base optimizer scores on the PMLB datasets (this will take a lot of compute).
-- `experiments/compare_bandit_algos.py` will reproduce the bandit algorithm scores given the completed base comparison
+- `experiments/compare_bandit_algos.py` will reproduce the bandit algorithm scores given the completed base comparison.
-- `experiments/best_in_hindsight.py` will do the same for the best-in-hindsight optimizer sets
+- `experiments/best_in_hindsight.py` will do the same for the best-in-hindsight optimizer sets.
-- `experiments/synthetic_env_X.py` for `X=A,B,C` will reproduce the bandit algorithm scores on the three synthetic environments in the paper
+- `experiments/synthetic_env_X.py` for `X=A,B,C` will reproduce the bandit algorithm scores on the three synthetic environments in the paper.

 ## License

+This project is licensed under the terms of the MIT license.